stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 external datasets from [cBioPortal](https://www.cbioportal.org).
 Initially, 4 datasets will be chosen to be further explored.
-We will then choose a single dataset for which we will formulate research questions to address with an in depth analysis.
+We will then choose a single dataset for which we will formulate research questions to address with an in-depth analysis.

 The primary tool for data cleaning and visualization will be *dplyr* and *ggplot* respectively.